-It will take few days for a search engine to index your site, be patient.
+It will take a few days for a search engine to index your site, be patient.

-- ProductHunt – one of the best place to post about your product and create a buzz.
+- ProductHunt – one of the best places to post about your product and create a buzz.

 Tips: find a top hunter to hunt your product.
 Check out, top 500 hunters.

 - BetaList – if your product is in beta, then BetaList would be a good platform to find the beta tester and, at the same time, create a buzz.

 - AlternativeTo – everybody is looking for an alternative product, so find your competitor and add yours as an alternative product.

 You may take a look at the large list maintained by Promotehour.

 On the product launch date, keep an eye on website infrastructure monitoring to ensure it doesn’t crash.